Mark Kermode: Other work

 Kermode was a regular presenter on BBC Two's The Culture Show and appeared regularly on Newsnight Review.
-It was during a 2006 interview with Kermode for The Culture Show in Los Angeles that Werner Herzog was shot with an air rifle.
-Herzog appeared unflustered, later stating "It was not a significant bullet.
+During a 2006 interview with Kermode for The Culture Show in Los Angeles, Werner Herzog was shot with an air rifle.
+Herzog appeared unflustered, later stating: "It was not a significant bullet.
 I am not afraid".

-Kermode co-hosted an early 1990s afternoon magazine show on BBC Radio 5 called A Game of Two Halves alongside former Blue Peter presenter Caron Keating.
+Kermode co-hosted an early 1990s afternoon magazine show on BBC Radio 5 called A Game of Two Halves, alongside former Blue Peter presenter Caron Keating.

 Kermode appeared in a cameo role as himself in the revival of the BBC's Absolutely Fabulous on 1 January 2012.

 In April 2008, Kermode started a twice-weekly video blog hosted on the BBC website, in which he discussed films and recounts anecdotes.
-He retired the podcast for its 10th anniversary at the close of 2018, with special episodes on his most and least favourite movies of the previous decade.
+He retired the podcast for its tenth anniversary at the close of 2018, with special episodes on his most and least favourite movies of the previous decade.

-Kermode has recorded DVD audio commentaries for Tommy, The Devils, The Ninth Configuration, The Wicker Man and (with Peter O'Toole) Becket.
-He appears in the DVD extras of Lost in La Mancha, interviewing Terry Gilliam and Pan's Labyrinth where he interviews Guillermo del Toro about the film, which he has called a masterpiece.
-Kermode has written books, published by the BFI in its Modern Classics series, on The Exorcist and The Shawshank Redemption and his documentary for Channel 4, Shawshank: The Redeeming Feature, is on the film's 10th anniversary special edition DVD.
+Kermode has recorded DVD, Blu-ray and 4K Ultra HD audio commentaries for Tommy (with Ken Russell), The Devils (with Ken Russell and Mike Bradsell), The Ninth Configuration (with William Peter Blatty), The Wicker Man (with Edward Woodward, Christopher Lee and Robin Hardy), Gregory's Girl, Cruising (with William Friedkin), Bait, Enys Men (both with Mark Jenkin) and (with Peter O'Toole) Becket.
+He appears in the DVD extras of Lost in La Mancha, interviewing Terry Gilliam, and Pan's Labyrinth, in which he interviews Guillermo del Toro about the film, which he has called a masterpiece.
+Kermode has written books, published by the BFI in its Modern Classics series, on The Exorcist, Silent Running and The Shawshank Redemption and his documentary for Channel 4, Shawshank: The Redeeming Feature, is on the film's tenth anniversary special edition DVD.

 Kermode's family connections with the Isle of Man have led to him playing a role in Manx culture and the arts.
-This has seen him host various talks on the island including; An Evening with Mark Kermode at the Ballakermeen High School.
-He is involved with the annual Isle of Man Film Festival.
+This has seen him host various talks on the island.
+He has also been involved with the annual Isle of Man Film Festival.

 Kermode became patron of the Sir John Hurt Film Trust in November 2019.
 He is a visiting fellow at the University of Southampton.